 As C. Eden Quainton said" he Quakers and Fifth Monarchy men, for example, were certainly entitled to be called Anabaptists, but the label meant nothing except dislike when applied to the Presbyterians.
 Anything, however, in the nature of millennial belief or hope was certain to be called Anabaptist, as was the case with Fifth Monarchy opinions, which were adopted by many Anabaptists, especially in the army".

-Any study of the group would have to take into consideration the foremost authority on the subject being Capp's 1972 study.
-Capp placed the Fifth Monarchists in their broadest context being principally an urban movement and appealed to people below the gentry.
-In modern terms, this was a movement of the petty bourgeoisie and its lowest section.
+Any study of the group would have to take into consideration Bernard Capp's 1972 study.
+Capp placed the Fifth Monarchists in their broadest possible context being principally an urban movement and appealing to people below the gentry.
+In modern terms, this was a movement of the minor petty bourgeoisie.
 Many of the members of the Fifth Monarchists had a real fear that the civil war would reduce them to penury.

 It is hard not to agree with Capp's assertion that Harrison and his Fifth Monarchy friends did not have a coherent set of beliefs and should not be seen as a political party.
-While this is true if you examine them from the standpoint of the 21st century, but if you consider them in the sense of the 17th century the fact that 40,000 people had similar beliefs and were prepared to fight and die for their beliefs then a much clearer and precise picture of them can be got.
+While this is true if you examine them from the standpoint of the 21st century, but if you consider them in the sense of the 17th century the fact that 40,000 people had similar beliefs and were prepared to fight and die for their beliefs this was a politically significant body of people.

 The fifth monarchists were part of a group of men that sought to understand the profound political and social changes that were taking place at the beginning of the 17th century.
-They were the true 'Ideologues of the revolution' and had an individual capacity for abstract thought.
-To some degree I agree with Perez Zagorin that there were similarities with other radical groups such as the Levellers, Diggers, etc.
+They were the true 'Ideologues of the revolution' and had a limited capacity for abstract thought.
+To some degree, I agree with Perez Zagorin that there were similarities with other radical groups such as the Levellers, and Diggers.

 In other areas they were radically different, sections did advocate a violent overthrow of society so much so that they were persecuted and were spied upon by Cromwell's spymaster general John Thurloe.
 In the end, they had no program to bring about social change.
-Sections of the group were in favor of bringing in a Mosaic code.
-This collection of religious edicts were extremely authoritarian bordering on a form of clerical fascism.
+Sections of the group were in favour of bringing in a Mosaic code.
+This collection of religious edicts were extremely authoritarian and bordered on a form of clerical fascism.